robbert-vdh/yabridge/README.md

 ## Debugging

-Wine's error messages and warning are typically very helpful whenever a plugin doesn't work right away.
+Wine's error messages and warning are generally very helpful whenever a plugin doesn't work right away.
 Sadly this information is not always available.
-For instance Bitwig hides a plugin's STDOUT and STDERR streams from you.
+Bitwig, for instance, hides a plugin's STDOUT and STDERR streams from you.
 To make it easier to debug malfunctioning plugins, yabridge offers two environment
 variables: